If4x/ShopCalc/README.md

 2) Connect to wifi (if not modified, default connection see First Powerup step 3)
 3) Go to your browser and ytpe 192.168.4.1 into the search bar to access shop page
-4) Go to your browser and type 192.168.4.1:8080 into the search bar to access config page And you're done!
+4) Go to your browser and type 192.168.4.1:8080 into the search bar to access config page
+5) Go to your browser and type 192.168.4.1/sales to go to the overview page of sold products where you can export this for statistical usage
+And you're done!
 As simple as this!

 # Limitations